dmotte/docker-portmap-client/README.md

 This Docker image only supports **SSH public key authentication**, so we assume that you have a :key: **private key file** (hereinafter called `ssh_client_key`) to log in to the server.
 Please note that the private key file must be kept **unencrypted**, as otherwise the SSH client would ask for the passphrase at startup.
 Plus, it must be readable by the `portmap` **unprivileged user** inside the container.

-Then you'll need an SSH `known_hosts` file containing the **public fingerprint** of your server.
+Then you'll need an SSH `known_hosts` file containing the **public key** of your server.
 To obtain it, you can use the following command (replace the server address and port with yours):

 ```bash
 ssh-keyscan -p2222 10.0.2.15 > known_hosts